 A Message from the President If ever there was a year where I felt like doing a top 10 list, this year was it.
 Not because I thought there were 10 brilliant movies that I felt deserved being mentioned for Best Picture, but because the margin that separated #10 from #5, and similarly #5 to #1, was slim.
 There was not a slam dunk winner and the most consistently excellent film from beginning to end, especially at the end, won out.
 While this year’s field doesn’t necessarily stack up against that of year’s past.
 I feel that in 2005 we did get another addition to the list of truly great film adaptations.
 One oddity you’ll notice below is that generally Best Picture wins the most awards.
 When the year began and I learned of Ingmar Bergman releasing what was supposed to be his last film I wanted to institute a Lifetime Achievement Award.
 I may next year but this year it was unnecessary as Saraband earned 11 nominations.
 Without much further ado here are are the winners, and here’s to a stronger field next year.

-Winners are in BOLD and pictured.
-Best Picture The Dust Factory Machuca Saraband Harry Potter and the Goblet of Fire The Chronicles of Narnia: The Lion, the Witch and the Wardrobe Best Foreign Film
+The Dust Factory Machuca Saraband Harry Potter and the Goblet of Fire The Chronicles of Narnia: The Lion, the Witch and the Wardrobe Best Foreign Film

 March of the Penguins Les Choristes Machuca La Mala Educacion Saraband Best Director